microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected-architecture.md

-# Understand Get connected sample app architecture (preview)
+# Understand Get Connected sample app template architecture (preview)

 [This article is pre-release documentation and is subject to change.]

-In this article, you'll learn about the collections and global variables used by the Get connected ap, and understand how to use them effectively.
+In this article, you'll learn about the collections and global variables used by the Get Connected ap, and understand how to use them effectively.
 This article covers the following details:

 - Data model and purpose of the various entities used.
-- Architecture model of the Get connected solution.
+- Architecture model of the Get Connected solution.
 - List of all collections and variables used.
 - Detailed breakdown of each functionality.